Ephraimraxy/ExamApp/replit.md

 ## Key Components

-### Authentication System
+### Simplified Access System
-- Session-based authentication using express-session
+- No authentication required - direct access to all features
-- Password hashing with bcrypt
+- Students provide name and email when starting exams
-- Role-based access control (admin/student)
+- Public exam creation and management
-- Protected routes with middleware validation
+- Open access to all exam results and analytics

 ### Database Schema
 - **Users**: Authentication and role management